rsyslog/rsyslog/source/configuration/modules/imuxsock.rst

    ``SysSock.Unlink`` setting, this socket is created upon rsyslog startup and deleted upon shutdown, according to traditional syslogd behavior.

-   The behavior of this parameter is different for systemd systems.
-For those systems, ``SysSock.Use`` still needs to be enabled, but the value of ``SysSock.Name`` is ignored and the socket provided by systemd is used instead.
-If this parameter is *not* enabled, then imuxsock will only be of use if a custom input is configured.
+   While the behavior of this parameter is different for systemd systems, this parameter should not be disabled unless the intention is to only listen on custom inputs.
 See the :ref:`systemd-details-label` section for details.

 -  **SysSock.Name** <name-of-socket> - specifies an alternate log socket
    to be used instead of the default system log socket, traditionally